Administrative Regulation 1312.3

 All complaints shall be filed in accordance with the following:

-- A written complaint alleging District violation of applicable state or federal law or regulations governing adult education programs, consolidated categorical aid programs, migrant education, career technical and technical education and training programs, child care and development programs, child nutrition programs, and special education programs may be filed by any individual, public agency, or organization.
-(5 CCR 4630)
+- A written complaint alleging District violation of applicable state or federal law or regulations governing the programs specified in the accompanying Board policy the programs specified in the accompanying Board policy , may be filed by any individual, public agency, or organization.
+(5 CCR 4630

 - Any complaint alleging noncompliance with law regarding the prohibition against requiring students to pay student fees, deposits, and charges or any requirement related to the LCAP may be filed anonymously if the complaint provides evidence, or information leading to evidence, to support an allegation of noncompliance.
-Student fee complaints shall be filed no later than one year from the date of the alleged violation.
-(Education Code 4630(c)(2), 49013(b), 52075(b))
+(Education Code 4630(c)(2), 49013(b), 52075(b)

-- A complaint alleging unlawful discrimination, including discriminatory harassment, intimidation, or bullying, may be filed only by a person who alleges that he/she personally suffered unlawful discrimination or by a person who believes that an individual or any specific class of individuals has been subjected to it.
+- A complaint alleging unlawful discrimination, including discriminatory harassment, intimidation, or bullying, may be filed only by a person who alleges that they personally suffered unlawful discrimination; by a person who believes that any specific class of individuals has been subjected to it; or by a duly authorized representative who alleges that an individual student has been subjected to unlawful discrimination.
 The complaint shall be initiated no later than six months from the date when the alleged discrimination occurred, or six months from the date when the complainant first obtained knowledge of the facts of the alleged discrimination.
 The time for filing may be extended for up to 90 days by the Superintendent or designee for good cause upon written request by the complainant setting forth the reasons for the extension.
-(5 CCR 4630)
+(5 CCR 4630

 - If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, District staff shall assist him/her in the filing of the complaint.
 (5 CCR 4600)